Davis Mills Player Prop Bets for NFL Week 7 | Houston vs. Arizona 10/24/2021

 Season Stats

-- He also has eight rushing yards on seven carries, averaging 1.3 yards per game.
+- He's also rushed seven times for eight yards, averaging 1.3 yards per game.

-- The Texans, who rank 31st in the NFL in points scored, have dropped back to pass 53.8% of the time while running the ball 46.2% of the time.
+- The Texans have called a pass in 53.8% of their plays from scrimmage this year while staying on the ground 46.2% of the time.
+This offensive attack ranks 31st in the NFL in points scored.

 - Mills has thrown 10 passes in the red zone this season, 27.0% of his team's red zone plays.